civo/redis_prometheus/README.md

 **IMPORTANT:** This gem has no tests yet and is brand new, it was written for our internal needs and has been open-sourced under the MIT licence, but it DEFINITELY comes with zero warranty at all, including that it will either work and won't open your site up to hackers!

+**STATUS:** This project is currently under active development and maintainance.

 ## Installation

 Add this line to your application's Gemfile: